 Oppn MPs move notices in RS seeking discussion on Manipur

-Jha, through his notice, demanded that Prime Minister Narendra Modi make a statement on the floor of the House regarding the Manipur issue, followed by a detailed and comprehensive discussion on the same.
+The RJD parliamentarian demanded discussion on the Centre and state government's "failure" to restore peace and maintain law and order in Manipur.

-Jha, who was also part of the Opposition MPs delegation that visited Manipur, said on Monday, "The situation is dangerous and painful.
-We demand relations to be restored (between both the communities)."
+He also demanded that Prime Minister Narendra Modi make a statement on the floor of the House on the Manipur issue, followed by a detailed and comprehensive discussion on this issue.

-Seeking discussion in the Rajya Sabha on Manipur, the AAP MP in his notice wrote, "The violence in Manipur has resulted in loss of precious lives in Manipur due to the failure and incompetence of central and state governments."
+The AAP parliamentarian demanded discussion on the "breakdown" of law and order in the state of Manipur due to the failure of the Central and State government.

-The Congress and other Opposition parties have been blaming Chief Minister N. Biren Singh for the current crisis in the Northeastern state and demand his dismissal.
+In his notice Chadha wrote, "The violence in Manipur has resulted in loss of precious lives due to failure and incompetence of the Central and state governments."

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.